Tom-Hirschberger/PythonLedControl/README.md

 ### Options ###
 ```
+    #The script supports both, a WS2801 strip that is connected using SPI or a WS281X strip connected to a "normal" gpio
+    #If an LED_GPIO_PIN greater 0 is specified the WS281X routine is used if not the SPI routine
+    #Attention: Only GPIO10, GPIO12, GPIO18 and GPIO21 are supported!!!
+    LED_GPIO_PIN=-1
+    #If WS281X option is used you can change RGB mapping from GRB to RGB if you like
+    LED_RGB_MODE="GRB"

+    #The connection to the WS2801 LED stripe can be established either by hardware or software spi
+    #The default is hardware
+    #Change the value of SPI_PORT to "" and specify the spi GPIO pins to activate the software spi
+    SPI_PORT=0
+    SPI_DEVICE=0

+    #The clock and data pin to use for the software spi connection
+    SPI_CLK_GPIO=""
+    SPI_DATA_GPIO=""

     #Which name should the script use to register at the MQTT server?
     MQTT_CLIENT_NAME="raspled"
     #What is the hostname or ip of the MQTT server?